shaik-rehna/Real-Time-Anomaly-Detection-in-Surveillance-Videos-SOC-2025/Week 1/README.md

 1. [Neural Networks](./Neural%20networks)

 > This folder contains the resources to gain foundational knowledge on Neural Networks.
-They have great visual explanations

 2. [Convolutionla Neural Networks](./CNN)